20 days from Lisbon to Barcelona

 Board the FERRY for the trip back across the Strait to Europe.
 Continue to the elegant Costa del Sol, where you will stay for two nights.
 (B)Day 13 COSTA DEL SOL.

 Today is your chance to join an optional excursion to the Rock of Gibraltar, in British hands since 1704.
-Later, enjoy the sandy beaches and browse through the trendy boutiques.
+Later, enjoy the sandy beaches, browse through the trendy boutiques, or just relax.
 Tonight, why not try out local specialties at one of the lively restaurants?
 (B)Day 14 COSTA DEL SOLE–GRANADA.

 Leave the Mediterranean coast and arrive in Granada.
 A guided walking tour features a visit to the ALHAMBRA COMPLEX, a fantasy of “lace in stone” surrounded by arabesque gardens and fountains, with superb views of the Old Quarter and Sacromonte.
 Also visit the WATER GARDENS OF THE GENERALIFE.
 This evening, enjoy dinner at a local restaurant.
 (B,D)Day 15 GRANADA–TOLEDO–MADRID.